HyperspaceMadness/shaders_slang/bezel/Mega_Bezel/___Mega Bezel Readme___.md

   * These presets are simple presets referencing one of the presets in the Mega_Bezel folder
   * They reference the original preset then have adjusted parameters or texture paths

+**Presets in Mega_Bezel / Presets / Experimental**

+  * These presets are work in progress and therfore
+  * Use at your own risk!
+  * These may disappear, be renamed, or change behavior at any future release

 ----------------------------------------
 Troubleshooting